-The whole area of London between Edgware Road and Marylebone High Street seems to be full of Arabic and Middle Eastern restaurants and we had already enjoyed excellent Moroccan and Turkish meals.
-So we were keen to see if the Levant Lounge on Wigmore Street would live up to our experience of the previous two nights.
-We were not disappointed: the sumptuous décor and delicious Lebanese food made this a meal to remember.
+The whole area of London between Edgware Road and Marylebone High Street seems to be full of Arabic and Middle Eastern restaurants and I had already enjoyed excellent Moroccan and Turkish meals.
+So I was keen to see if the Levant Lounge on Wigmore Street would live up to my experience of the previous two nights.
+I was not disappointed: the sumptuous décor and delicious Lebanese food made this a meal to remember.

 Sumptuous Furnishings of the Levant Lounge